bibionid/willnash_research/resources.md

 # Neurodiversity Links

 ### Governmental Support
+- [ACAS Neurodiversity at work](https://www.acas.org.uk/neurodiversity-at-work) A really good set of definitions and actions to support neurodiversity in any kind of workplace

 - [Access To Work](https://www.gov.uk/access-to-work)
 - [Disabled Students Allowance](https://www.gov.uk/disabled-students-allowance-dsa)

+## UEA Specific Resources

 ### UEA Resources for Staff and Students
 - [Explore Neurodiversity](https://my.uea.ac.uk/divisions/student-services/learning-enhancement/specific-learning-difficulties/explore-neurodiversity) this page has information on a current programme facilitated by the Learning Enhancement Team to explore neurodiversity and also links to a set of resources curated by that team:  Neurodiversity Celebration Resources (Sway)